Anwar8/Blaze/README.md

 ## Journal
+#### 4 Mar 24
+Finished `Kokkos` lecture 3 which covered parallelising multidimensional loops with the MD policy, subviews, unmanaged views, dual views, and thread safety.
+All these topics are useful for `Blaze` except for, possibly, dual views which are meant for porting larger pieces of code into `Kokkos`. `MDRange` policy is simply a policy that can be used with many `Kokkos` functions such as those for loop parallelism and reduction operators.
+The policy has its own access pattern, but can default to that of the memory space.
+It is also capable of working nicely with tiling and allows for separate access pattern within and between tiles.
+All policies in `Kokkos` also have scheduling policies that mirror `OpenMP`.
+Dynamic scheduling allows for *true* work stealing and is supposed to be better than what *OpenMP* could offer at some point.
+This, however, does nothing on GPUs as they have work stealing by default.
+There was some talk about using tags for OOP about 35 minutes in, but I did not quite understand that.

+Subviews are a fantastic datatype that can point to a subview part of a view using slicing operators.
+It, however, has some caveats with what datatype it can be when slicing and so Christian said "use auto.
+Please!!!".
+Unmanaged views are another datatype but one that is meant for use with external libraries such as those for IO.
+It is defined by three NOs: No reference counting, no deallocation when losing scope, and no memory space checks.
+As such, it is on the programmer to ensure, and strictly so, that they pass absolutely the correct layout and memory space.
+No label can be added to the unamnaged view, either, but "No label" would have made that four NOs rather than the quintessential 3 (all of which are far more important).

+Thread safety is really governed by atomic operations in `Kokkos` because the other solutions such as locks are not scalable and are not compatible with the `Kokkos` programming model.
+These atomics perform much better on GPUs than CPUs.
+Performance can be okay on CPUs if there is low conflict, but not otherwise. "scatter contribute" is where, for example, each particle in a molecular dynamic code contributes forces to its neighbours.
+This could be potentially useful for `Blaze` where elements may need to do something to the nodes. `Kokkos` provides scatterview which is able to choose whether to replicate data or use atomic depending on the architecture.
+It would use atomics for GPUs, and replicate data for CPUs.

+#### 3 Mar 24
+Had other work that needed to be done.

 #### 2 Mar 24
 Finished the second `Kokkos` lecture.
 This was a very heavy set of content.
 I found out from this lecture that `CudaUVMSpace` allows you to access the view data from both the CPU and the GPU, however it comes with performance issues as it requires paging every time the view is accessed from a different device resulting in worse performance than explicit copying, even.
 In stead, it is recommended to use a `mirror` of a view.
 This mirror is created by `Kokkos::create_mirror_view(view)` and allows us to have a version of the same view that can be accessed on a different device - for example, can be accessed on the host (CPU) if the original view is on the GPU.
 Note that `Kokkos` would never do a hidden deep copy, and the mirror does not actually copy the data - you have to.